darkpioneer/fax2display/README.md

 Scripts for taking a fax from an asterisk server and sending it to a computer to display on a large screen

-fax2display.py uses sftp to transfer a file across a remote dir on another computer, in my case a raspberry pi. to display on the raspberry pi i used feh with the --reload option along with --full-screen and --slideshow-delay to refresh every n seconds.
+fax2display.py uses sftp to transfer a file across a remote dir on another computer, in my case a raspberry pi.

+To display on the raspberry pi i used feh with the --reload option along with --full-screen and --slideshow-delay to refresh every n seconds. (see fax-display.sh for example)

 # Requirements